utkusen/wholeaked/README.md

 ## How?

 wholeaked gets the file that will be shared and a list of recipients.
 It creates a unique signature for each recipient and adds it to the file secretly.
-After then, you can automatically send files to the corresponding recipients by using Sendgrid, AWS SES or SMTP integrations.
+After then, it can automatically send files to the corresponding recipients by using Sendgrid, AWS SES or SMTP integrations.
 Instead of sending them by e-mail, you can also share them manually.

 wholeaked works with every file type.
 However, it has additional features for common file types such as PDF, DOCX, MOV etc.